 IRAN: QUICK FACTS

-Converts from Islam to Christianity are most at risk of persecution, especially from the government and to a lesser extent from society and their own families.
+Converts from Islam to Christianity face severe religious freedom violations, primarily from the government and, to a lesser extent, from society and their families.

 IRAN: MORE DETAILS